ubc-library-rc/gis-intro-leaflet/content/hands-on8.md

 # Practice

 ## Add another marker
 Try adding another stand-alone marker to your map, and adding an image to the popup.
+Remember to add any images you want to include to your `webmapping-workshop` data folder so you can easily link them with relative file paths.

 ## Add another dataset
 Practice what you've learned in this workshop by choosing a new dataset from Vancouver’s [open data portal](https://opendata.vancouver.ca/explore/?disjunctive.features&disjunctive.theme&disjunctive.keyword&disjunctive.data-owner&disjunctive.data-team&sort=modified) to add to your web map.
 You will need to download the dataset in GeoJSON format, move it to your `webmapping-workshop` folder, wrap it as a JavaScript variable, and add it as both a data source in the `<head>` element *and* as a data layer in your `<script>` element.